coleygroup/molpal/README.md

 - [map4](https://github.com/reymond-group/map4) (if utilizing the map4 fingerprint)
 - optuna (1.4; if planning to perform hyperparameter optimization)
 - [tmap](https://github.com/reymond-group/tmap) (if utilizing the map4 fingerprint)

+## Object Model

+MolPAL is a software for batched, Bayesian optimization in a virtual screening environment.
+At the core of this software is the molpal library and the __Explorer__ class, which implements the optimization routine.
+The __Explorer__ relies on five classes to accomplish its purpose: __MoleculePool__, __Acquirer__, __Encoder__, __Model__, and __Objective__.
+Many of these classes are defined as abstract base classes (ABCs), for which the interface is typically defined in a file named `base.py`.
+[__MoleculePool__](molpal/pools/base.py): A `MoleculePool` defines the virtual library (i.e., domain of inputs)
+__Acquirer__: An `Acquirer` handles acquisition of unlabeled inputs from the MoleculePool according to its acquisition metric and the prior distribution over the data.
+The metric is a function that takes an input array of predictions and returns an array of equal dimension containing acquisition utilities.
+__Encoder__: An `Encoder` computes the uncompressed feature representation of an input based on its identifier for use with clustering and models that expect vectors as inputs.
+__Model__: A `Model` is trained on labeled data to produce a posterior distribution that guides the sequential round of acquisition
+__Objective__: An `Objective` handles calculation of the objective function for unlabeled inputs

 ## Directory Structure
 <pre>